odinuv/web/en/apv/articles/javascript/index.md

 console.log(a + b);             //string 58
 console.log(parseInt(a) + b);   //number 13
 {% endhighlight %}

+{: .note}
+There is no special operator to concatenate string like in PHP (the . operator).

 ### Declaring functions
 Basic declaration of a function is straightforward.